berarma/ffbtools/README.md

 the FFB capabilities in GNU/Linux systems.

-The goal for this project is to raise awareness of issues in FFB, specially for steering wheels, help diagnose them and get more people involved on fixing them.
-This should be a starting point to get better FFB support in Linux and promote new projects.
+The goal for this project is to raise awareness of issues in FFB, specially for steering wheels, help diagnose them and help more people get involved on fixing them and promoting new projects.

+This project is intended as the very basic foundation to get help for other projects and initiatives.
+No intention to lead any effort but more to help the potential leading developers.

 Please, read the complete documentation in the [docs](docs/README.md) directory.